Enigma machine: Surviving machines

-On 3 December 2020, German divers working on behalf of the World Wide Fund for Nature discovered a destroyed Enigma machine in Flensburg Firth (part of the Baltic Sea) which is believed to be from a scuttled U-Boat.
+On 3 December 2020, German divers working on behalf of the World Wide Fund for Nature discovered a destroyed Enigma machine in Flensburg Firth (part of the Baltic Sea) which is believed to be from a scuttled U-boat.
 This Enigma machine will be restored by and be the property of the Archaeology Museum of Schleswig Holstein.

+An M4 Enigma was salvaged in the 1980s from the German minesweeper R15, which was sunk off the Istrian coast in 1945.
+The machine was put on display in the Pivka Park of Military History in Slovenia on 13 April 2023.

 Derivatives

 The Enigma was influential in the field of cipher machine design, spinning off other rotor machines.
 Once the British discovered Enigma's principle of operation, they created the Typex rotor cipher, which the Germans believed to be unsolvable.
 Typex was originally derived from the Enigma patents; Typex even includes features from the patent descriptions that were omitted from the actual Enigma machine.
-The British paid no royalties for the use of the patents. to protect secrecy.
+The British paid no royalties for the use of the patents.
 In the United States, cryptologist William Friedman designed the M-325 machine, starting in 1936, that is logically similar.

-Machines like the SIGABA, NEMA, Typex, and so forth, are deliberately not considered to be Enigma derivatives as their internal ciphering functions are not mathematically identical to the Enigma transform.
+Machines like the SIGABA, NEMA, Typex, and so forth, are not considered to be Enigma derivatives as their internal ciphering functions are not mathematically identical to the Enigma transform.

 A unique rotor machine called Cryptograph was constructed in 2002 by Netherlands-based Tatjana van Vark.
 This device makes use of 40-point rotors, allowing letters, numbers and some punctuation to be used; each rotor contains 509 parts.